Doli282/PassHunter/passhunter/notes/security_concerns.md

 This vulnerability is known and accepted.
 Users must be informed that the registration is not possible.
 Telling them the reason why the registration failed allows them to make a correct attempt.

+### Existing watchlists -- mitigated

+The access to a watchlist belonging to another user returns '404 Not Found' error instead of '403 Forbidden', even though the object exists.
+Therefore, it is not possible to enumerate which IDs are used.